Lucyjpjones/lj-fscr/testing.md

 **9. Browse associated blogs, articles, and recent new stories**

 I created a blog app that can only be viewed by site members.
 The page is available through the nav menu and there is also the option for the user to direct to the latest blogs via the homepage.
-When a user is not logged in and they click on the blog they will be directed to the 'Login' page.
+When a user is not logged in and they click on the blog they will be directed to the 'Login' page with an info toast response.
 If a user is a member and logged in they will be directed to the blog page where they can view blogs posted by the admin user.
 There is a toggle button to display references, and users have the ability to add and delete their own comments on blog posts.

 <img src="readme/media/us-8.png">